kotaruchik/spin-tube-machine-/README.md

 5)pip install RPi.GPIO

-for rasberypi use sudo pip3 install.
+for  Raspberrypi3 use sudo pip3 install.